 Geographical Facts about Uttar Pradesh

 - It borders along with 9 other states – Uttarakhand, Himachal Pradesh in north, Haryana, Delhi and Rajasthan in west, Madhya Pradesh and Chhattisgarh in south, Bihar and Jharkhand in east.

-- Uttar Pradesh is the only state which shares its boundary with maximum number of states of India.
+- Uttar Pradesh shares its boundary with maximum number of states of India.
 Uttar Pradesh touches 9 other state borders.
 After U.P., Assam and Chhattisgarh are two states which shares its borders with 7 other states.
 For details read Indian state with maximum neighbouring states.

 - Uttar Pradesh is 4th largest state by area and top most state by population.

 - Lakhimpur Kheeri is the largest district of Uttar Pradesh by area.
 Agra is the largest district by population.

 - The main rivers of the state are Ganga, Yamuna, Ramganga, Gomti and Ghagra.
 All these reivers except Gomti emerge from Himalayas.
 Gomti emerges from Gomat taal (Fulhaar jheel) in Pilibhit district of UP.

 Political Facts about Uttar Pradesh

 - On 9 Nov 2000 separate state of Uttarakhand was carved out from this state.